ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 In {{!RFC8348}}, rack, chassis, slot, sub-slot, board and port are defined as components of network elements with generic attributes.

-While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a network element), the Network-wide Inventory YANG data model is used to retrieve the base inventory information that a controller discovers from all the network elements under its control.
+While {{!RFC8348}} is used to manage the hardware of a single server (e.g., a network element), the Network Inventory YANG data model is used to retrieve the base inventory information that a controller discovers from all the network elements with network-wide scope under its control.

-However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network-wide inventory data model.
+However, the YANG data model defined in {{!RFC8348}} has been used as a reference for defining the YANG network inventory data model.
 This approach can simplify the implementation of this inventory model when the controller uses the YANG data model defined in {{!RFC8348}} to retrieve the hardware  from the network elements under its control.

 ~~~~ ascii-art
   +--rw network-elements